-- SEP (simplified employee pension) plan A tax-deferred retirement plan for owners of small businesses and their employees, if any. - spending plan A budget; a written plan for spending and saving money. - stepped-up basis An inherited asset is valued as of the date of the donor's death. - stock Security that represents a unit of ownership in a corporation. - stockbroker Someone who is employed by a registered broker-dealer firm and who is authorized to buy and sell stocks, bonds, mutual funds, or certain other securities for investors. - stop-loss limit A limit on the amount you must copay per year on an insurance policy.
-Another term for this is out-of-pocket maximum. - sunset provisions When a federal law, such as tax legislation, expires. - taxable distribution Payment to investors of profits realized upon the sale of securities within a mutual fund. - tenancy by the entirely A type of property ownership available to married couples in some states. - tenancy in common A type of property ownership where two or more persons own property in distinct and separate shares. - term life insurance Provides life insurance protection only for a specific period.
-Has no cash value at the end of that period. - testamentary trust A trust set up to manage property for one or more beneficiaries. - time risk The greater volatility of bond prices as their length of maturity increases.
+- SEP (simplified employee pension) plan A taxdeferred retirement plan for owners of small businesses and their employees, if any. - spending plan A budget; a written plan for spending and saving money. - stepped-up basis An inherited asset is valued as of the date of the donor's death. - stock Security that represents a unit of ownership in a corporation. - stockbroker Someone who is employed by a registered broker-dealer firm and who is authorized to buy and sell stocks, bonds, mutual funds, or certain other securities for investors. - stop-loss limit A limit on the amount you must copay per year on an insurance policy.
+Another term for this is out-of-pocket maximum. - sunset provisions When a federal law, such as tax legislation, expires. - taxable distribution Payment to investors of profits realized upon the sale of securities within a mutual fund. - tax-deferred investment An investment where taxes on earnings are postponed until a future date, usually following retirement.
+Examples of tax-deferred investments are individual retirement accounts and 401(k)s. - tenancy by the entirely A type of property ownership available to married couples in some states. - tenancy in common A type of property ownership where two or more persons own property in distinct and separate shares. - term life insurance Provides life insurance protection only for a specific period.
+Has no cash value at the end of that period. - testamentary trust A trust set up to manage property for one or more beneficiaries.

-- total return The combination of income and capital gains or losses on an investment. - Treasury bill A short-term federal debt security that matures within a few days to 52 weeks (1 year).
+- time risk The greater volatility of bond prices as their length of maturity increases. - total return The combination of income and capital gains or losses on an investment. - Treasury bill A short-term federal debt security that matures within a few days to 52 weeks (1 year).
 Interest is exempt from state and local income tax. - Treasury bond A long-term federal debt security with a term of 30 years.
 Interest is subject to federal taxes but is free from state or local taxes. - Treasury note An intermediate-term federal debt security with terms of 2, 3, 5, and 10 years.
 Interest is subject to federal taxes but is free from state or local taxes. - trustee A person or financial institution who manages the property of others.
-He or she distributes income and principal to the trust beneficiaries according to the estate holder's instructions. - umbrella liability coverage Excess liability insurance that supplements the liability limits of a homeowner's or renter's policy and automobile insurance policy. - Uniform Transfers to Minors Act (UTMA) Allows transfer of any type of property, real or personal, tangible or intangible, to a minor, to be managed by a custodian until the minor comes of age. - values Beliefs about what is important in a person's life. - vesting Refers to the date when you are entitled to the money that your employer has contributed to your retirement account. - volatility The degree of price fluctuation associated with a given investment, interest rate, or market index.
+He or she distributes income and principal to the trust beneficiaries according to the estate holder's instructions. - umbrella liability coverage Excess liability insurance that supplements the liability limits of a homeowner's or renter's policy and automobile insurance policy. - Uniform Transfers to Minors Act (UTMA) Allows transfer of any type of property, real or personal, tangible or intangible, to a minor, to be managed by a custodian until the minor comes of age. - values Beliefs about what is important in a person's life. - vesting Refers to the date when you are entitled to the money that your employer has contributed to your retirement account. - volatility The degree of price fluctuation associated with a given investment, interest rate, or market in- dex.
 The more price fluctuation that is experienced, the greater the volatility. - zero-coupon bond A corporate, municipal, or Treasury bond that sells at a deep discount and whose value increases every year.